 Amanda Weidner received her MPH in Maternal and Child Health from the University of Washington in 2011.
 Within maternal and child health, Ms. Weidner is particularly interested in sexual and reproductive health, notably among adolescents and the underserved.
-In her role as an analyst for the University of Washington Family Medicine Residency Network, Ms. Weidner helps TEAMM maintain a connection with the family medicine residency programs in the region, a position which also allows her to stay connected to her passion for women's health.
+In her role as a Research Scientist for the University of Washington Family Medicine Residency Network, Ms. Weidner helps TEAMM maintain a connection with the family medicine residency programs in the region, a position which also allows her to stay connected to her passion for women's health.
 In addition to her role at the UW, Ms. Weidner is the Data and Special Projects Manager for the Association of Departments of Family Medicine, which supplements her regional family medicine perspective with a national view of family medicine training and how it is impacting health care transformation in the U.S.